-Lotions, creams, body butters, gels, essential oils, blends – so many different products to choose from when offering professional massage at your spa or clinic
+Lotions, creams, body butters, gels, essential oils, blends...
+There are so many different products to choose from when offering professional massage at your spa or clinic

-How do you choose a massage gel, lotion or a butter?
+How do you choose a massage gel, lotion or butter?

 You may have your own preferences when it comes to massage lotions, creams, and gels.
 Your clients may also have their own.
-But as an RMT, you must know which product to use when.
+But as an RMT, you must know which product to use in which situation.
 It is good to know which lubricants are perfect for deep tissue massage, which oils won’t stain your sheets, which lotions are lightweight, and which creams are nourishing.
 After all, they exist in different varieties for their own unique uses and functions.
-Stay with us, and be informed.

 Massage Gels – extra lightweight and non-greasy

 Did you know that gels are a wonderful choice for sports massage and deep tissue work?
-They also offer amazing benefits for neuromuscular, and trigger point modalities?
-That is why they are so popular among athletes.
+They also offer amazing benefits for neuromuscular, and trigger point modalities.
+That's why they're so popular among athletes.
 Gels are also great for use on specific areas of the body, especially tight muscles.

 Most gels are also non-staining – that is why they are loved by RMTs.
-They are a good choice for making your massage table sheets easy to care for.
+They are a good choice for maintaining the longevity of massage table sheets and other linens.

-Massage gels are also great for hairy bodies as they are non-sticky and don’t clump body hair.
+Massage gels are also great for hairier bodies as they are non-sticky and don’t clump body hair.
 However, gels are not great at blending.
-If your client is looking for a relaxing massage that uses essential oils, then gels are not a preferred product as they don’t blend well with essential oils.
+If your client is looking for a relaxing massage that uses essential oils, massage oils are a better choice.
+Water-based massage gels do not mix well with essential oils.